hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 `$ cp ~/ngs_course/unix_lesson/raw_fastq/*fq  ~/ngs_course/rnaseq/data/untrimmed_fastq`

 Later in the workflow when we perform alignment, we will require reference files to map against.
-These files are also in the `unix_lesson` directory, you can copy the entore folder over into `data`:
+These files are also in the `unix_lesson` directory, you can copy the entire folder over into `data`:

 `$ cp -r ~/ngs_course/unix_lesson/reference_data rnaseq/data`